 Meaningful action is rooted in understanding.
-Since Community Empowerment Initiatives involve speaking to others about human trafficking and representing Love146, we ask that all volunteers and Task Forces first complete the Abolitionist Curriculum or The 146 Handbook.
+Since Community Empowerment Initiatives involve speaking to others about human trafficking and representing Love146, we ask that all Volunteer Teams to first complete the Abolitionist Curriculum.

 Gather others who can join you, and meet to work out the logistical plans.

 Who are the people in your key members in your community who can help recognize and respond to trafficking victims?
 Take time to think about the types of places where human trafficking may occur, such as a hotel or truck stop, or places trafficking victims may be present, such as a free health clinic.